-- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement. - It will be important that the employing authority, school governors and the staff plan for, and manage, issues related to the sustainability of the school provision and school budget, in order to address the current and future needs of the children and the staff.
+- The Board of Governors is well-informed about the life and work of the school.
+They report their confidence in the school leadership and in the on-going work of the school, including the shared education partnership. - It will be important that the employing authority, school governors and the staff plan for, and manage, issues related to the sustainability of the school provision and school budget in order to address the current and future needs of the children and the staff.